igortosic-easymind/startproject-django-tailwindcss-alpinejs/README.md

 ## Demo Project

-A live demo of the project is available at [https://startproject-django-demo.onrender.com/](https://startproject-django-demo.onrender.com/){:target="_blank"}.
+A live demo of the project is available at <a href="https://startproject-django-demo.onrender.com/" target="_blank">https://startproject-django-demo.onrender.com/</a>.

 ### Demo Credentials
 - **Username:** testuser